-The Diaphragmatic Hernia Reference Centre has been certified by the Ministry of Health (in 2009, then again in 2017).
-This certification enables a mission to be drawn up (see mission details below) with a view to providing improved treatment options for patients suffering from Diaphragmatic Hernia in metropolitan France and Overseas Departments and Territories.
+The Congenital Diaphragmatic Hernia (CDH) Reference Centre has been certified by the Ministry of Health (in 2009, then again in 2017).
+This certification enables a mission to be drawn up (see mission details below) with a view to provide improved treatment options for patients suffering from Diaphragmatic Hernia in metropolitan France and Overseas Departments and Territories.

 This certification has been granted under the National Plan for Rare Diseases.

 - Jeanne De Flandre Hospital at Lille: Reference Centre and Coordinating site.